hbctraining/Peak_analysis_workshop/lessons/06_peak_visualization_with_igv.md

 </details>

-### Load a track
+### Loading Tracks

+#### Loading Tracks from Files

 Now that we have the data that we would like to visualize, let's go ahead and load it into IGV.
 Many file formats you load into IGV will load as a single "track", or horizontal row of genomic data.
 However, some, like BAM/SAM, will load as multiple tracks.
 Let's go ahead and load the BigWig track for our cKO IP replicate 3 sample.

-In order to load a track, left-click on "File" in the top-left and select "Load from File...":
+In order to load a track from a file, left-click on "File" in the top-left and select "Load from File...":

 <p align="center">
 <img src="../img/IGV_File_load_track_with_caption.png"  width="800">